superluminar-io/statista-cdk-workshop/docs/0_welcome.md

 # AWS Workshop

-Welcome to this AWS Workshop!
+Welcome to this AWS CDK Workshop!

-It is designed for developers who want to learn about container orchestration, load balancing, databases, and serverless computing on AWS.
-Through hands-on labs, you'll build a modern cloud infrastructure using AWS CDK.
+It is designed for developers who want to learn about managing infrastructure with code on AWS.
+Through hands-on labs, you'll build example cloud application using AWS CDK.

 ## Target Audience